 All of these experiments were initially conducted in the same way as Figure 35 and 36, by first removing excess 123 before SDS-PAGE sample preparation and analysis.
 Unlike norb-bio 70, which only experienced off-target labelling if excess probe was not removed, DCP-Bio1 123 seemed to experience this off-target labelling whether or not excess probe was removed.
 This strongly suggests the off-target labelling is occurring during the course of the experiment, not during the preparation as appeared to be the case for norb-bio 70.
 Out of curiosity, the experiment was repeated under the same conditions, but excess probe was not removed prior to SDS-PAGE.
-In these experiments, an enormous increase in labelling was observed equally across all reaction conditions, regardless of the SDS-PAGE sample preparation conditions (SDS buffer, DTT, 95 °C) when excess probe was not removed, it is a very important consideration.
+In these experiments, an enormous increase in labelling was observed equally across all reaction conditions, regardless of the cysteine oxidation state (Fig. 39).
+While this extreme off-target labelling was only observed under the SDS-PAGE sample preparation conditions (SDS buffer, DTT, 95 °C) when excess probe was not removed, it is a very important consideration.
 It demonstrates the capability of 123 to react vigorously and non-selectively under certain conditions.
-While this off-target labelling was also observed with norb-bio 70 when excess probe was not removed, the intensity of 123 to react non-selectively under certain conditions.
+While this off-target labelling was also observed with norb-bio 70 when excess probe was not removed, the intensity of labelling observed for 70 was incredibly minimal when compared to 123, indicating the greater ability of 123 to react non-selectively under certain conditions.
 From the results of Figure 38 and 39, it could be concluded that perhaps DCP-Bio1 123 is not as selective as norbornene probes under the conditions tested.
 These results prompt a cautionary note that false positives are possible when using DCP-Bio1 in the presence of free thiols or in experiments in which reducing conditions are established by adding TCEP or DTT to protein mixtures.